-- A Veterinary Surgeon must be present during the jumping and cross-country tests. - A Veterinary Surgeon must be available on call for the duration of the event. - The EA Branch or its representative (e.g. the Technical Delegate) may vary these requirements in exceptional circumstances. - Should there be no Veterinary Surgeon present, all athletes should be informed before they compete. - Destruction of Severely Injured Horses If a horse is so severely injured that on humanitarian grounds it ought to be destroyed, the following procedure will apply: - If the owner or his authorised representative is present, his agreement will first be obtained by the official Veterinary Surgeon. - ✓ If the owner or his representative is not available, the Technical Delegate, acting on the advice of the official Veterinary Surgeon, may order the destruction of the horse.
+• A Veterinary Surgeon must be present during the jumping and cross-country tests.

+• A Veterinary Surgeon must be available on call for the duration of the event.

+• The EA Branch or its representative (e.g. the Technical Delegate) may vary these requirements in exceptional circumstances.

+• Should there be no Veterinary Surgeon present, all athletes should be informed before they compete.

+• Destruction of Severely Injured Horses - If a horse is so severely injured that on humanitarian grounds it ought to be destroyed, the following procedure will apply:

+• If the owner or his authorised representative is present, his agreement will first be obtained by the official Veterinary Surgeon.

+• If the owner or his representative is not available, the Technical Delegate, acting on the advice of the official Veterinary Surgeon, may order the destruction of the horse.
-Communication

-Organisers must arrange adequate communication involving all emergency services and key officials.
-Athlete Fitness & Medical card
+3. Athlete Fitness & Medical card